davidbeard741/arcticfrenz-data/README.md

 ### Step 3: Automated Monitoring of NFT Holders on a Recurring Schedule

 **Prerequisites:**
-- To ensure successful processing, please upload the output JSON file from [Part 3, Step 2](https://github.com/davidbeard741/arcticfrenz-data#step-2-automated-data-extraction-with-selenium-webdriver) and/or the output JSON file from [Part 2](https://github.com/davidbeard741/arcticfrenz-data#part-2-calculating-rarity-scores-for-nfts-based-on-off-chain-metadata) to the designated directory.
+- Before starting, upload the JSON file from [Part 3, Step 2](https://github.com/davidbeard741/arcticfrenz-data#step-2-automated-data-extraction-with-selenium-webdriver) and/or the JSON file from [Part 2](https://github.com/davidbeard741/arcticfrenz-data#part-2-calculating-rarity-scores-for-nfts-based-on-off-chain-metadata) to the specified directory.
-- To manage action permissions, navigate to the “Settings” tab within your GitHub repository and select “Actions” from the sidebar menu.
-Decide whether to allow all actions or restrict them to local actions only.
+- Manage action permissions in your GitHub repository by going to the “Settings” tab, selecting “Actions” from the sidebar, and choosing to allow either all actions or only local actions.
-- To uphold code integrity, thoroughly review and establish branch protection rules within the repository settings.
+- Ensure code integrity by setting up branch protection rules in your repository settings.
-- Given that the GitHub Action workflow takes approximately an hour to complete, there’s a possibility that a commit might be made to the repository before the workflow finishes.
-To address this, it could be prudent to incorporate a force push into the workflow.
-However, do this cautiously and make sure your branch protection rules are set up to either permit or restrict this action.
+- Anticipate that the GitHub Action workflow might take around an hour to complete.
+During this time, a new commit to the repository could occur.
+To handle this, consider including a force push in the workflow.
+Do this with caution, ensuring your branch protection rules allow or prevent this as needed.
 - Create a Personal Access Token (PAT):
-  * Go to your GitHub account.
-Click on your profile picture in the top right corner and select “Settings.”
-In the left sidebar, click on “Developer settings.”
-Select “Personal access tokens” and then “Generate new token.”
-Give your token a name, select an expiration period, and grant it the necessary scopes.
-Click “Generate token” at the bottom.
-Copy the generated token and save it somewhere secure, as you won’t be able to see it again.
+  * Access your GitHub account, click on your profile picture, and select “Settings.”
+Then, navigate to “Developer settings” > “Personal access tokens” > “Generate new token.”
+Name your token, set an expiration, assign necessary scopes, and click “Generate token.”
+Copy and securely save the token, as it will not be visible again.
 - Add the PAT to Your Repository Secrets:
-  * Go to your GitHub repository where you want to use the action.
-Click on “Settings” in the top menu.
-In the left sidebar, click on “Secrets.”
-Click on “New repository secret.”
-Name your secret (e.g., MY_PAT) and paste the token you generated in the value field.
-Click “Add secret.”
+  * In your GitHub repository, click “Settings” > “Secrets” > “New repository secret.”
+Name your secret (e.g., MY_PAT) and paste your token in the value field.
+Finally, click “Add secret.”

 <br>